 At the time DNSChanger was the master of ad fraud botnets

-The DNS Changer scam was created by e team of Estonians and Russians known as Rove Digital who infected web browsers with ad fraud bots.
+The DNS Changer scam was created by a team of Estonians and Russians known as Rove Digital, which infected web browsers with ad fraud bots.

 The botnet changed infected devices’ web addresses to domains owned by the gang and displayed ads that earned commissions.